richadubeyess/Courses-Analysis-Dashboard/README.md

 # Courses-Analysis-Dashboard

-1. Project Overview
+1. Project Overview-

 This project is a comprehensive data analytics dashboard built for an EdTech startup to help them make informed strategic decisions about their recorded course offerings.
 It analyzes trends, viewer preferences, skills in demand, and instructor performance across major platforms like Coursera, Udacity, Simplilearn, and FutureLearn.

-2. Purpose
+3. Purpose-

 The primary objective is to analyze 10,000+ online courses and provide deep insights into:
 1.Popular course types and categories
 2.Viewer engagement patterns